maniSbindra/consolidated-ephemeral-test-env-repo/e2e-solution-setup/mgmt-server-install-with-flux/Readme.md

 * Verify the custom resource prcontroller has been created and is in the ready state

   ```
-  $ kubectl get prcontroller -A
+  $ kubectl get PREphemeralEnvController -A
   NAMESPACE   NAME                  STATUS
   default     pr-eph-env-ctrlr-1   Ready
   ```